bespinian/blog/content/posts/installing-arch-linux-on-uefi-with-full-disk-encryption.md

 ## Mount File Systems

 1. Run `mount /dev/mapper/root /mnt` to mount the root file system
-1. Run `mkdir /mnt/boot` to create the boot directory
-1. Run `mount /dev/nvme0n1p1 /mnt/boot` to mount your boot file system
+1. Run `mount --mkdir /dev/nvme0n1p1 /mnt/boot` to mount your boot file system
 1. Run `lsblk` again to verify mounting

 ## Create Swap File (not needed on VMs)

 1. Run `free --mebi` to display the total number of mebibytes of RAM your system has.
 The number is in the table under `Mem` and `total`.
 We'll use this number in the next command.
-1. Run `dd if=/dev/zero of=/mnt/swapfile bs=1M count=XXXXX status=progress` to create the swap file, where XXXXX is the number of mebibytes you want the swap file to be (usually around 1.5 times the size of your RAM)
+1. Run `dd if=/dev/zero of=/mnt/swapfile bs=1M count=xxxx status=progress` to create the swap file, where "xxxx" is the number of mebibytes you want the swap file to be (usually around 1.5 times the size of your RAM)
 1. Run `chmod 600 /mnt/swapfile` to set the right permissions on it
 1. Run `mkswap /mnt/swapfile` to make it an actual swap file
 1. Run `swapon /mnt/swapfile` to turn it on

 ## Install Arch Linux

-1. Run `pacstrap /mnt base base-devel linux linux-firmware neovim` to install Arch Linux (`linux-firmware` is not needed on VMs)
+1. Run `pacstrap -K /mnt base base-devel linux linux-firmware neovim` to install Arch Linux (`linux-firmware` is not needed on VMs)

 ## Generate File System Table